Mesothelioma Life Expectancy

 Staging can affect the treatment options available to a patient.
 Stage I means the cancer is localized, while stage IV, the most advanced stage of mesothelioma, means the cancer has spread and surgery is no longer a viable option.(7) People with mesotheliomas that can be operated on are likely to live longer than those with cancer that has spread too far to be surgically removed.(8) Unfortunately, most patients are not diagnosed until stages III or IV because symptoms can remain unnoticeable for some time.

-Mesothelioma is classified by where it starts in the body, and the location of the tumors can affect life expectancy.
+Mesothelioma is classified by where it starts in the body, and the location of the tumors may affect life expectancy.
 Patients with pleural mesothelioma, which occurs in the lining of the lungs, make up 75 percent of all mesothelioma cases and have the best rate of survival.
 Tumors that form in the lining of the abdomen are called peritoneal mesotheliomas and are the second most common type of the disease.
-The overall prognosis of peritoneal mesothelioma is worse than pleural mesothelioma with a mean survival time of about 7 months.(1) (9)
+The overall prognosis of peritoneal mesothelioma is worse than pleural mesothelioma with typical survival up to one year.
+(1) (10)

-Mesothelioma Cell Type
+Mesothelioma Cell Type & Life Expectancy

 Mesothelioma is typically divided into three cell-type categories, depending on the tissue involved.
 These cell types include epithelial, sarcomatoid, and biphasic.

-• Epithelial mesothelioma is the most common type, accounting for 50 percent of all cases.
+• Epithelial mesothelioma is the most common type, accounting for 50-70 percent of all cases.
 It has the best survival rate.

 • Sarcomatoid mesothelioma is the least common but most aggressive of the cell types.
 It is associated with a particularly poor prognosis.

 • Biphasic mesothelioma is known as mixed type because it’s a combination of epitheliod and sarcomatoid cell types.
+(15)

-In a study of 1,605 cases, German researchers recorded a survival time of 16.9 months for epithelioid malignant mesotheliomas, compared with 13.1 months for biphasic tumors, and 5.5 months for the sarcomatoid tumors.
-The majority of patients who survive for more than two years have epithelioid mesothelioma cells and tend to die from respiratory failure.(1) (9) (10)
+A literature review, published in 2022, noted that epitheliod type mesothelioma “offers the best prognosis, followed by non-epithelioid and sarcomatoid.”
+(13) (1) In a 2001 study of 1,605 cases, German researchers noted a survival time of 16.9 months for epithelioid malignant mesotheliomas, compared with 13.1 months for biphasic tumors, and 5.5 months for the sarcomatoid tumors.
+(11)

 Other Factors Affecting Mesothelioma Life Expectancy

 Heart Beat Monitor Icon Performance status (overall health) The more active and fit you are, the more likely your body will be able to handle and bounce back from aggressive cancer treatments.
-Doctors measure how well you are doing and call this your performance status, or PS.(11)
+Doctors measure how well you are doing and call this your performance status, or PS.(12)

 Gender Icon Age & Gender Mesothelioma is much more common in men and older people.
-Women with mesothelioma and younger, healthier patients tend to live longer than do men and older patients with the same disease.(2) (5)
+Women with mesothelioma and younger, healthier patients tend to live longer than do men and older patients with the same disease.(2) (6)

 Improving Mesothelioma Survival

-• See doctors who are focused solely on mesothelioma;
+• See doctors who are focused solely on mesothelioma.

-• Receive more than one form of treatment, such as a combination of surgery, chemotherapy, and radiation therapy;
+• Receive more than one form of treatment, such as a combination of surgery, chemotherapy, and radiation therapy.

 Mesothelioma Help

 Weitz & Luxenberg, a top mesothelioma law firm, looks forward to a time when mesothelioma victims’ lives can be prolonged and their quality of life enhanced.
 In addition to supporting promising mesothelioma research, our law firm has helped more than 33,000 mesothelioma victims seek compensation for their pain and suffering.
-In our 30 years of asbestos litigation experience, we’ve secured more than $8.5 billion for mesothelioma victims and their families.*
+In our nearly 40 years of asbestos litigation experience, we’ve secured more than $8.5 billion for mesothelioma victims and their families.*

 We would be honored to help you achieve the justice you deserve.
 For a free consultation, call (833) 544-0604 or fill out a form to speak with one of our reputable mesothelioma attorneys.